enercity Maps Hannover’s District Heating Landscape with a Custom, Low-Code Platform

 - Complete intelligent metering processes end to end

 Together, these applications extend the same principles established in the district heating platform: shared visibility, clear workflows, and scalable digital processes.
+As a result of the collaboration, eight apps have now been delivered with Mendix.

 “Overall, there’s huge potential for future projects,” Scheil emphasized.